Bryson Leidich

 An overly bright monitor will lead you to darken your images more than necessary as you are compensating for the brightness, not dealing with real luminance values.
 With lower brightness values and a contrast setting that allows you to more accurately judge where high and low values appear accurately on your monitor your black and white point, sharpening, and other considerations will be better.

-If you want to get more serious about calibration there are a number of options that are very good and reasonable in cost.
-Two of the best at reasonable prices are the Datacolor SpyderX Pro, and the X-Rite i1 Display Studio.
-Both are under $175.
-More sophisticated models gain you little unless you have specific needs.
+If you want to get more serious about calibration I recommend the Calibrite Display Pro HL Colorimeter at $279.
 You will not see a dramatic change in your monitor, except a noticeable reduction in the cool tone overall, but the colors in your file are being modified to match target values which will make all the colors more accurate.
 The process is overcoming the limitations of your monitor to reproduce color accurately, even if you are not aware of it.
+The primary benefit is that prints from your files will more closely match what you see on your monitor.

 Color Management